 Shove the snake as far as you can, and using the handle, rotate it about, and use some push-pull action as well.
 You may have to keep at it for several minutes.
 Be careful not to be too violent with these motions, as it is possible to damage the drain pipes.
 Plastic pipes can be cracked, and the old cast-iron pipes have the potential for being rusty.

 Sometimes, there is a small hole already in the pipe, and whatever was clogging the pipe (and hence, the drain), was sealing the hole.
 Once that plug is dislodged, you will have a leaky pipe.
 If this happens, you are in the market for a professional plumber and repairs well beyond the scope of this article.
 So--be careful how you manipulate the snake!

 Using the Cleanout Port

 All plumbing systems have exterior cleanout ports.
 This is simply a piece of pipe that connects to the drain line and protrudes through the wall of the house using a "T" fitting.
 A cap covers the outlet, and is removed by means of a wrench.
-(See photos.)
+(See photo and illustration.)

 Once this cap is removed, you have direct acess to the drain/sewer line, only the one turn just inside the house wall into the main drain line.
 Push the snake through as far as you can, and wiggle it about, as per the instructions above.

 Try running more water down the sink.
 It should run right out the cleanout port.
 If so, your clog is further down the line.
 When you get there, you will feel more resistance, but you may have also simply arrived at a bend in the pipe, so proceed carefully, maneuvering the snake slowly, feeling your way.
 Unfortunately, this is a proceedure where you are working blind, totally by remote feel, as the snake is between you and the clog.